 2. Choose Uninstaller in the sidebar.

-3. From the list of apps, locate Chrome and check the box next to it (Tip: you can filter the results by clicking ‘Google’ in the middle section)
+3. From the list of apps, locate Chrome and select the box next to it (Tip: you can filter the results by clicking ‘Google’ in the middle section).

 9. Check for malware

-Sometimes Chrome, and other browsers, fails to work properly because malware has been downloaded onto your Mac.
-So, if nothing else works, you should scan your Mac for malware using an anti-malware tool.
+Sometimes Chrome and other browsers fail to work properly because malware has been downloaded onto your Mac.
+So, if nothing else works, you should scan your Mac for malware using a malware cleaning tool.
 CleanMyMac X has one built-in.
 This app is a more or less universal problem fixer, and it’s also notarized by Apple.

-3. CleanMyMac will scan your Mac and compare what it finds against its database of known malware.
+3. Click Scan.
+CleanMyMac will scan your Mac and compare what it finds against its database of known malware.
 If it finds anything, it will tell you.

-4. Press Remove if any malware has been found on your Mac.
+4. Click Remove if any malware has been found on your Mac.